aoxolotl/aoxolotl.github.io/index.md

 layout: home
 posts_limit: 0
 ---
+Hello!

-I am currently an MSCS student at Georgia Institute of Technology, pursuing a specialization in Computer Perception and Robotics.
-I have previously enjoyed working on a range of projects in Computer Vision and Robotics in both industrial and academic setups.
+I am an MSCS student at Georgia Institute of Technology, pursuing a specialization in Computer Perception and Robotics.
+I have previously enjoyed working on a range of projects in Computer Vision, Robotics and Natural Language Proessing in both industrial and academic setups.

 I completed my Bachelor's degree in Computer Science from BITS Pilani where I took up courses and projects related to Pattern Recognition, Machine Learning and Computer Graphics.
 Through my interships and work, I have had the opportunity to implement projects in these fields.
 Details about my [projects](#projects) and [experience](#experience) below.

+## Publications
+Indic-Transformers: An Analysis of Transformer Language Models for Indian Languages [scholar](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=7sOrFjQAAAAJ&citation_for_view=7sOrFjQAAAAJ:u5HHmVD_uO8C) [arxiv](https://arxiv.org/abs/2011.02323)
+Kushal Jain•, **Adwait Deshpande**•, Kumar Sridhar, Felix Laumann, Ayushman Dash Accepted to the ML-RSA workshop at NeurIPS 2020

 ## Experience